Bucky24/react-canvas/README.md

 The Image element takes care of loading and displaying an image asset to the canvas.

-Images are cached after first load, so re-using the same src will not cause the image to be loaded from the server again.
+Images are cached after first load, so re-using the same src will not cause the image to be loaded a second time.

 ##### Parameters